Skip to main content

 Thanks to generous donors, the University of Houston College of Education offers numerous scholarships.
 To demonstrate financial need for these scholarships, we highly recommend all applicants:

-• Complete the FAFSA (Free Application for Federal Student Aid).
-Undocumented students may complete the TASFA (Texas Application for State Financial Aid).
+• Students not eligible to apply for FAFSA may complete the TASFA (Texas Application for State Financial Aid).

-• Note: If you do not fill out the FAFSA or TAFSA, you cannot be considered for the College’s need-based scholarships.
+• If you do not fill out the FAFSA or TAFSA, you cannot be considered for the College’s need-based scholarships.

 • Explore financial aid options offered through UH for undergraduate and graduate students.